Get your personal plan match in 2 minutes

 The Bottom Line

-If you are planning a pregnancy, health sharing can work — but you need to plan ahead.
-Enroll at least 12 months before you intend to conceive.
-CHM offers a strong maternity benefit with a $125,000 per-incident cap ($1M per illness with Brother's Keeper) and comprehensive coverage of complications.
-CrowdHealth is worth considering if you want to avoid a long waiting period, though the $500 member commitment is comparable to many IUA options.
+If you are planning a pregnancy, health sharing can work — but you need to plan ahead against the specific plan's rules, not a generic 10–12 month slogan.
+CHM offers a strong maternity benefit with a $125,000 per-incident cap ($1M per illness with Brother's Keeper / CHM Plus options) once the membership wait is met.
+CrowdHealth is worth considering if you want to avoid a traditional waiting period, though the $500 member commitment still applies.
 For guaranteed maternity coverage with no waiting period, traditional health insurance remains the most reliable option.

 Frequently Asked Questions